(For hike details, click on four digit hike numbers at left or scroll down. *)

 HIKE No. 2617 - Nachusa Grasslands Preserve

 Come see one of the largest prairies (four thousand one hundred acres) in the state of Illinois which is owned and managed by The Nature Conservancy.
 Many uncommon or rare animals plus at least 86 Bison survive at Nachusa who live in the colorful prairie grasses.
 Many of the state's largest populations of federally threatened prairie grasses and one of the state's largest populations of federally threatened bush clover thrive alongside the 103 acres of 156 species collected and planted by volunteer stewards and crews.
 Nachusa Grasslands Preserve is at 8772 S. Lowden Road, Franklin Grove, IL.
 Water provided.
 Bring your own cup.

+Drive East on I-88 to Dixon.
 Drive North to Route 2 for 3.2 miles.
 Turn Right and drive .9 miles to Lost Nation Road.
 Turn Right to Maples Road, turn Left to Baylor Road and drive 3.6 miles.
 Turn Left to Lowden Road.
 Watch for HIKE Signs.
 Go to the Bathroom in Dixon.

 Committee: Tom Cline, Sharon Dodd, Walt Lysell, and Jane Yokoi

 HIKE No. 2618 - Apple River Canyon State Park